 Science, Technology and Society Certificate1125 Cumberland Hall, 301-405-0527

 The undergraduate University Certificate program in Science, Technology, and Society (STS) enables students to learn about the dynamic, interactive and creative relationships among science, technology, and society.
-In addition to coursework, the STS program requires students to attend monthly, STS-related events on campus, which are listed on the program website.
 Students are invited to participate in field trips to research labs and in service activities related to STS; these activities build community among students, staff and faculty.
-Each student works closely with a faculty mentor when writing the capstone term paper in the senior ENES 440 seminar.
-The STS University Certificate is especially helpful to students who wish to impose a unifying theme on their elective courses.
+Each student works closely with a faculty mentor when writing the capstone term paper in the senior ENES440 seminar.
+The STS University Certificate is especially helpful to students who wish to impose a unifying theme on their elective courses, seeking jobs that require understanding policy decisions as they relate to scientific and engineering endeavors, or those hoping to seek a graduate degree that integrates science, technology, and policy.

 Courses relevant to the STS program are drawn from many departments; this demonstrates the currency of science and technology studies across disciplines in the sciences, engineering, the humanities, and social sciences.
 STS is an interdisciplinary field that has been taught for more than 30 years at universities in the United States and Europe, notably in those with strong engineering and public policy programs.
 In recent years, STS University Certificate students have chosen to write their capstone term papers about timely topics, including the interactions among science, technology and society related to nanotechnology, fuel cell applications, physics research funding, climate change modeling, religious principles as a basis for climate action, integration of SONAR into underwater vehicles, nuclear power in developing countries, and interpersonal impacts of social networking.